-40 CHAI TER 5.
-COLLECTIVE COMMUNICATION 1 2 3 y MPI_SCATTERV with sendcounts equal to recvcounts.
-How- ntation may run faster.
+40 CHAITER 5.
+COLLECTIVE COMMONICATION 1 2 3 by MPI_SCATTERV with sendcounts equal to recvcounts.
+Howntation may run faster.
 (End of advice to implementors.)
-4 5 The "in place" option for intracommunicators is specified by passing MPI_IN_PLACE in the sendbuf argument.
-In this case, the input data is taken from the top of the receive 6 7 8 9 10 If comm is an intercommunicator, then the result of the reduction of the data provided by processes in group A is scattered among processes in group B, and vice versa.
-Within each group, all processes provide the same recvcounts argument, and the sum of the recvcounts entries should be the same for the two groups.
-11 12 13 14 15 Rationale.
-The last restriction is needed so that the length of the send buffer can be determined by the sum of the local recvcounts entries.
-Otherwise, a communication is needed to figure out how many elements are reduced.
+4 5 for intracommunicators is specified by passing MPI_IN_PLACE in this case, the input data is taken from the top of the receive 6 7 8 9 10 If co by proces group, al sses in group A is sca nunicator, then the result of the reduction of the data provided attered among processes in group B, and vice versa.
+Within each the same recvcounts argument, and the sum of the recvcounts for the two groups.
+11 12 13 14 15 \det ermined by the sur estriction is needed so that the length of the send buffer can be in of the local recvcounts entries.
+Otherwise, a communication is how many elements are reduced.
 (End of rationale.)
-16 17 5.11 S can 18 19 20 5.11.1 l nclusive Scan 21 MPI SCA N(sendbuf. recvbuf , count, datatype, op, comm) 22 23 IN sendbuf starting address of send buffer (choice) 24 OUT recvbuf starting address of receive buffer (choice) 25 26 27 IN count number of elements in input buffer (non-negative in- teger) 28 IN datatype data type of elements of input buffer (handle) 29 IN ор operation (handle) 30 31 IN comm communicator (handle) 32 33 34 int MPI ouf, void recvbuf, int count, pe datatype, MPI_Op op, MPI_Comm comm) 35 36 37 MPI_SCAN(SENDBUF, RECVBUF, COUNT, DATATYPE, OP, COMM, IERROR) <type> SENDBUF(), RECVBUF() INTEGER COUNT, DATATYPE, OP, COMM, IERROR</type> 38 39 40 void MPI::Intracomm::Scan(const void sendbuf, void recvbuf, int count, const MPI::Datatype& datatype, const MPI::Op& op) const 41 42 43 44 45 46 on data o process w 0,,i on send a listributed across t ith rank i, the redu (inclusive).
-The typ and receive buffers a municator, MPI_SCAN is used to perform a prefix reduction he group.
-The operation returns, in the receive buffer of the action of the values in the send buffers of processes with ranks be of operations supported, their semantics, and the constraints are as for MPI_REDUCE. or intracommunicators is specified by passing MPI_IN_PLACE in
+16 17 5.11 \$ Scan 18 19 20 5.11.1 Inclusive Scan 21 MPI SCA N(sendbuf, recvbuf , count, datatype, op, comm) 22 23 IN sendbuf starting address of send buffer (choice) 24 OUT recvbuf starting address of receive buffer (choice) 25 26 27 IN count number of elements in input buffer (non-negative in- teger) 28 IN datatype data type of elements of input buffer (handle) 29 IN ор operation (handle) 30 31 IN comm communicator (handle) 32 33 34 int MPI buf, void recvbuf, int count, pe datatype, MPI_Op op, MPI_Comm comm) 35 36 37 <typ< td="">pe> SENDBUF(),UF, COUNT, DATATYPE, OP, COMM, IERROR) RECVBUF() TYPE, OP, COMM, IERROR</typ<> pe> SENDBUF(), UF, COUNT, DATATYPE, OP, COMM, IERROR) RECVBUF() TYPE, OP, COMM, IERROR 38 39 40 void MPI an(const void sendbuf, void recvbuf, int count, :Datatype& datatype, const MPI::Op& op) const 41 42 43 44 45 46 on data process v 0,,i on send a distributed across to with rank i, the red (inclusive).
+The type and receive buffers municator, MPI_SCAN is used to perform a prefix reduction the group.
+The operation returns, in the receive buffer of the suction of the values in the send buffers of processes with ranks pe of operations supported, their semantics, and the constraints are as for MPI_REDUCE. or intracommunicators is specified by passing MPI_IN_PLACE in

-46 The "in place" option for intracommunicators is specified by passing MPI_IN_PLACE in 47 the sendbuf argument.
-In this case, the input data is taken from the receive buffer, and 48 replaced by the output data.
+The "in place" option for intracommunicators is specified by passing MPI_IN_PLACE in the sendbuf argument.
+In this case, the input data is taken from the receive buffer, and replaced by the output data.

 This This operation is invalid for intercommunicators.
+1

 2

 5.11.2 Exclusive Scan 3

 4

 5

 MPI_EX SCAN(sendbuf, re cvbuf, count, datatype, op, comm) 6 7

 IN sendbuf starting address of send buffer (choice) 8

 OUT recvbuf starting address of receive buffer (choice) 9

 IN count number of elements in input buffer (non-negative in- 10

 teger) 11

 IN datatype data type of elements of input buffer (handle) 12

 13

 IN ор operation (handle) 14

 IN comm intracommunicator (handle) 15

 16

 int MPI Exscan(void s sendbuf, void recvbuf, int count, 17

 type datatype, MPI_Op op, MPI_Comm comm) 18

 19

 ECVBUF, COUNT, DATATYPE, OP, COMM, IERROR) 20

 - pe> SENDBUF() 21

 INT EGER COUNT, DAT TATYPE, OP, COMM, IERROR 22

 void MP I::Intracomm::1 Exscan(const void sendbuf, void recvbuf, int count, 23

 I::Datatype& datatype, const MPI::Op& op) const 24

 25